 Welcome back!!
 I hope that everyone has had a wonderful summer break!
 I am looking forward to this new school year!
 We have high expectations for student learning at Woodall.
 Our vision at Woodall is to educate all students in an environment where students feel seen, valued, and respected for their individual qualities and differences.
 All students will receive an education from highly qualified teachers who build on their strengths and encourage and equip them so they may rise to their full potential to become responsible, creative, empathetic, and productive members of our school community.
 Communication among all stakeholders is key to the success of our Woodall students.
-Please check in with your child's teachers frequently through email and check our website (www.woodall.k12.ok.us) or our Facebook page for the latest information.
-We will also be communicating via Messenger in your parent portal both online and via the app.
+Please check in with your child's teachers frequently through email and the Remind app and check our website (www.woodall.k12.ok.us) or our Facebook page for the latest information.

-The following pages of this handbook will guide families on the policies and procedures put in place for the 2023-2024 school year.
+The following pages of this handbook will guide families on the policies and procedures put in place for the 2024-2025 school year.
 I am excited to continue to build relationships with students and families.
 Please familiarize yourself and your students with this handbook.
 If you have any questions or thoughts throughout the year, please feel free to reach out to me at kkocsis@woodall.k12.ok.us or 918-456-1581 x4.

-Sincerely,

 Kim Kocsis

 Principal